Pentax 645D vs Sony HX400V

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the 645D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 645D was succeeded by the Pentax 645Z.
+Both the 645D and the HX400V have been discontinued, but can regularly be found used on ebay.
+The 645D was replaced by the Pentax 645Z, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Pentax 645D or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.